arthurrios/react-native-service-quotation-app/docs/en/money-label-guide.md

 # How to Create a MoneyLabel Component

-This document explains how to create a MoneyLabel component in React Native for displaying monetary values with different sizes, colors, and formatting options.
+This document explains how to create a MoneyLabel component in React Native for displaying monetary values (USD) with different sizes, colors, and formatting options.

 ## 📋 Prerequisites